Pythm/ad-ElectricalManagement/README.md

 > The app is designed to control electricity usage at your primary residence and will only adjust charging amps on chargers/cars that are  within your home location.
 If you want to manage electricity consumption in other locations, I recommend setting up a separate Home Assistant and AppDaemon instance for each location.

-## Charging
+### Charging
-Calculates the time required to charge electric vehicles based on the State of Charge (SOC), battery sizes, and charger data.
-The app also registers electricity usage based on outside temperature to better calculate the time needed to charge if the maximum usage limit is expected to be below the necessary kW to maintain a full charge speed.
+The app calculates the time required to charge electric vehicles based on State of Charge (SOC), battery sizes, and charger data.
+It also takes outside temperature into account to better estimate the time needed for charging if the maximum usage limit is expected to be below the necessary kW to maintain full charge speed.

 > [!NOTE]
-> If you have other high electricity consumption in combination with low limit, it will turn down charging but no lower than 6 Ampere.
+> If you have other high electricity consumption in combination with a low limit, it will reduce charging but not lower than 6 Ampere.
 This may result in unfinished charging if the limit is too low or consumption is too high during calculated charge time.

 Currently supports controlling Tesla vehicles and Easee wall chargers.
-Charging Tesla by controlling Easee charger is implemented but not yet tested.
+Charging Tesla by controlling an Easee charger is implemented but not yet tested.
 Documentation to request other cars or wall chargers will be published later.

 ### Configuration for all vehicles and wall chargers

-##### Priority settings for charger
+#### Priority settings for charger
 Multiple cars with priority 1-5 are supported.
-The app queues the next car by priority to start when there is enough power available.
+The app queues the next car by priority when there is enough power available.
 If multiple chargers are in queue, charging vehicles will have to charge at full capacity before the next charger checks if it has 1.6kW of free capacity to start.

 - Priority 1-2: These cars will start at the calculated time even if starting will result in heaters turning down/off to stay below the consumption limit.
 They will also charge until complete even when exceeding the time before a price increase, due to turning down the speed based on the consumption limit.

 - Priority 3-5: These cars will wait to start charging until it is 1.6kW free capacity.
-They will also stop charging at the price increase after the calculated charge time ends..
+They will also stop charging at the price increase after the calculated charge time ends.

-##### Home Assistant helpers
+#### Home Assistant helpers
 Create helpers in Home Assistant to manage charging.

 Charging is by default finished by 7:00.
-To set a different hour the charging should be finished use input_number sensor configured with `finishByHour`.
+To set a different hour the charging should be finished use an `input_number` sensor configured with `finishByHour`.

-To bypass smartcharing and charge now you can configure `charge_now` with a input_boolean and set it to true.
-The sensor will be set to false after charging is finished or charger is disconnected.
+To bypass smart charging and charge now, you can configure `charge_now` with an `input_boolean` and set it to true.
+The sensor will be set to false after charging is finished or the charger is disconnected.

-If you are producing electricity you can choose to only charge on surplus production.
-Define another input_boolean and configure with `charge_on_solar`.
+If you are generating electricity, you can choose to charge only during surplus production.
+Define another `input_boolean` and configure it with the `charge_on_solar` option.

 ### Tesla

-> [!WARNING]
+> :warning: **WARNING**
-> It is nessesary to restart probably both Home Assistant and Appdaemon and in cases also reboot of vehicle to re-establish communications with Tesla API on occations.
-For now I have found it is needed after any service visits and also changes/reconfiguration of integration in Home Assistant, for instance if you need to update API key.
+> It is necessary to restart probably both Home Assistant and Appdaemon, and in some cases, reboot the vehicle to re-establish communications with the Tesla API after any service visits and also changes/reconfiguration of the integration in Home Assistant, such as if you need to update the API key.

 ```yaml
   tesla: